Tioga & Glacier Point Roads Closed for the Winter

 The gases, particles (also called particulate matter) and ash that comprise smoke contain many ingredients, depending on what is being burned.
 Many of the gases are toxic--acrolein gas in smoke is what causes your eyes to water while carbon monoxide gas is virtually undetectable by humans and can cause suffocation in enclosed/unventilated areas.
 Nutrients like nitrates, phosphates and sulfates are also volatilized from burning soils and vegetation into the air while metals and other elements in burned material and soils remain as ash.
 It's possible to tell when something has burned really hot because none of the black organic material remains but rather only a white ash does.

-In order to measure fine particles at Yosemite and quantify potential health impacts, a stationary monitor is installed at the Yosemite Valley Visitor Center, and two mobile monitors are deployed to smoke-sensitive areas when fires occur.
+In order to measure fine particles at Yosemite and quantify potential health impacts, a stationary monitor is installed at the Yosemite Valley Visitor Center.
+Four mobile monitors can also be deployed by park staff to smoke-sensitive areas when fires occur.
 (It's interesting to note that short-term health impacts from smoke in a rural area can be more severe than health impacts from the air in the most polluted of urban environments.)

-Yosemite’s fire managers strive to protect the health and clarity of the air that park visitors breathe.
-Fire and smoke cannot be eliminated in Yosemite, only managed to minimize smoke emissions while preserving the fragile ecology that keeps vegetation sparse enough to prevent much larger fires.
+Yosemite’s fire managers strive to protect the quality and clarity of the air that park visitors breathe.
+Fire and smoke cannot be eliminated in Yosemite, only managed to minimize health impacts due to smoke while preserving the fragile ecology that keeps vegetation sparse enough to prevent much larger fires.
 More than 30 years of fire ecology have taught fire managers that suppressing all fires only delays the inevitable, making the results more intense than they otherwise would have been.
-Just as dam operators must let some water spill through their dams in order to prevent floods, fire managers must let some fire and smoke occur to keep the larger conflagrations at bay, especially in the mid-elevation mixed confer forests where a “flood” of biomass accumulates every year.
-Overall, Yosemite’s fire management program minimizes the amount of smoke the region’s inevitable fires will emit while maximizing the resource benefits that result from those fires.
-Smoke impacts can be minimized by allowing fires to do most of their burning during the best “burn window,” when the weather is most like to dilute and blow smoke out of harm’s way.
-Yosemite collaborates with fire managers, air quality experts and meteorologists from around the state every day during the fire season (April through November).
+Just as dam operators must let some water spill through their dams in order to prevent floods, fire managers must let some fire and smoke occur to keep the larger conflagrations at bay, especially in the mid-elevation mixed confer forests where a “flood” of accumulated biomass threatens to be released by catastrophic fire.
+Overall, Yosemite’s fire management program minimizes the health impacts from the region’s inevitable fires while maximizing the resource benefits that result from those fires.
+Smoke impacts can be minimized by allowing fires to do most of their burning during the best “burn window,” when the weather is breeziest is most likely to dilute (disperse) smoke out of harm’s way.
+Yosemite collaborates with fire managers, air quality experts and meteorologists from around the state every day during the fire season (April through November) to find and use periods of good dispersion to protect public health.

 Just as rain is characteristic to the Oregon coast and humidity is to Florida, summer smoke from local and regional fires is part of the Yosemite experience.
 In late June of 2008, for instance, a statewide lightning event ignited wildfires throughout California; then, in late July of 2008, the Telegraph fire began in the Midpines area, burning 36,000 acres adjacent to the park.
 Regional smoke affected the park’s air quality for more than a week, causing both particulate matter and ozone to reaching unhealthy levels at the same time.
 Typically--during smaller fires that do not fill the region with smoke--ozone and fine particle levels are only weakly related or correlated.
 A top priority of our smoke management program is to minimize the duration and severity of smoke impacts so that such extended and severe smoke impacts do not occur.